gaps-closure/emu/README.md

 ## Running the Emulator
 A quick-start script is provided to launch the emulator (complete above steps first).
 ```
-gaps-emulator$ ./start.sh [N] # [N] = number of enclaves (2,3, or 4)
+gaps-emulator$ ./start.sh 2enclave
 ```
-The start script will retrieve the appropriate configuration files and launch the EMU GUI.
+The start script will retrieve the appropriate configuration files for the 2enclave scenario from the config/2enclave subdirectory and launch the EMU GUI.
+Each new application project must be provide relevant scenario configuration files in a separate subdirectory.

 ## Accessing the QEMU instance
 Double click an enclave-gateway node to open a terminal to the respective node.
 Note that this terminal is to that of the CORE node, not the QEMU instance running inside of that node.
 To enter the QEMU instance: